isoteriksoftware/express-response-helper/README.md

 # API
 The module returns an object with these properties:
-- helper(): This is a function that returns the middleware to `use()` on your express object.
+- `helper()`: This is a function that returns the middleware to `use()` on your express object.
-- responseCodes: This is an object that holds the common HTTP status codes that the module currently uses internally.
+- `responseCodes`: This is an object that holds the common HTTP status codes that the module currently uses internally.
 You can use this object to modify the predefined status codes.
 You usually don't have to modify these codes but if your specific application requires you to, it's possible.

 Example:
 ```javascript